Councillor Tobi Nussbaum

 - Appointing the very first Council Liaison for Women and Gender Equity;

 - Investing $210,000 for the Women and Gender Equity Strategy, including one staff position to advance equity and inclusion for all;

 - Achieving 50/50 gender parity on Advisory Committees, Commissions and Boards.

 - Investing $7.8 million to purchase 12 new busses and $55.2 million to replace buses at their end of life cycle;

 - Extending no-charge transit service to Sundays for seniors;

 - Approving the Stage 2 LRT project, which will expand the O-Train by 44 kilometres to the south, east and west, and add 24 new stations while reducing greenhouse gases and changing the way residents move through our City.

 As we continue to make progress on these important City issues and priorities, I look forward to working with my Council colleagues, our partners and the public in order to help improve the lives of all Ottawa residents.

 MP Mona Fortier

-As always, my constituency office is there to help you with any interactions with federal services.
-It is open Monday to Thursday from 9:00 am to 5:00 pm, and Friday from 9:00 am to 4:30 pm.
-Give us a call at 613 998-1860 or send an email to firstname.lastname@example.org.
+Many residents and organizations of Ottawa-Vanier have taken steps towards making clean investments.
+From local park clean-ups to investments in renewable energy, every little bit helps.
+With the climate action plan, we hope to keep this momentum going to foster a cleaner and greener Canada.
+As always, my constituency office is here to help you with any interactions with federal services.
+It is open Monday to Thursday from 9:30 am to 4:30 pm, and Friday from 9:30 am to 4:00 pm.
+Give us a call at 613 998-1860, or send an email to firstname.lastname@example.org.